MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-conference-website-schema-design.md

 >
 > ![NOTE]
+> You can reduce Azure consumption for this tutorial by using the "--HostMachineSku" parameter and set the SKU to "Standard_D2_V2".
 > For more detailed deployment instruction, see (Create API Instances)[get-started-create-api-instances.md#create-makes-hosting-resources]

 ## Create Filterable Paper List UX using Evaluate and Histogram API